ACH4Q/1337-Cursus/README.md

 ## How to Use This Repository

 Feel free to browse through the projects, read the descriptions, and explore the code.
-Feedback, suggestions, and collaboration requests are always welcome
+Feedback, suggestions, and collaboration requests are always welcome!